-- (1)Enter Server Address of DynDNS (e.g. members.dyndns.org). - (2)In the Domain text field, enter the domain name obtained from the DynDNS website. - (3)Enter the User Name and Password registered on the DynDNS website. - (4)Click Save to save the settings.
+- (1)Enter Server Address of DynDNS (e.g. members.dyndns.org). - (2)In the Domain text field, enter the domain name obtained from the DynDNS website. - (3)Enter the User Name and Password registered on the DynDNS website. - (4)Click Save.